 Each submittal should include the most recent version of all documents whether they have been updated or not.
 This ensures that an orderly plan review process can unfold.

 Digital submittals should adhere to the following file naming conventions and include the following documents.
-We understand the challenges this poses if you inexperienced with managing digital files.
-Take the time to review the tools below and ask for help from your design professional, draftsperson or contractor if you need additional help.
+We understand the challenges this poses if you are inexperienced with managing digital files.
+Take the time to review the tools below and ask for help from your design professional, draftsperson, or contractor if you need additional help.